mackensen/wp-cli-fix-ngg-slugs/README.md

 Currently two options are supported, `--dry-run` and `--network`.

 ### About
 This project is independent of **NextGEN Gallery** and not supported nor approved by them in any way.
 I created it to solve a specific problem.
+Its structure borrows from WP-CLI's `search-replace` command.